-Although we are several weeks into the year already, I am hearing from a number of agents that it took them a while to get into the swing of things after the holidays.
-If this sounds like you, I have some resolutions to help you jump start your year:
+I am always hearing from agents about how it took them a while to get into the swing of things after the holidays.
+If this sounds like you, I have some resolutions to help you jump start your business in the new year:

 10. Send out real estate information to your database every month by mail

 If every year you promise yourself that, “this year will be different,” and that you will stay in contact with your database each and every month, be sure 2014 is the year you actually do it!
 Set yourself up for success this year by being realistic about what you can and cannot do.
 This way you don’t wind up looking up at the calendar in November wondering where the year has gone.
 If you know that you lack the discipline to do a monthly mailer then have someone else do it.
 We help many agents do their monthly follow-up because they just are not going to do it.
 This gives them peace of mind that their database is being well taken care of.

 9. Focus on connecting with people and being present in public